rosalinddeibert/grafana/README-PSIPHON.md

 - Limit access to "Dashboards" option in menu to admins and editors only.
 - Remove "Help" links in nav for all users.
 - Remove "news/blog/rss" button in nav for all users.
+- Hide menu toggle option for users that are not admin or editor.
+- Hide search bar for users that are not admin or editor.
 - Update home.json file to our custom home.json file.